googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 While the color gradation is specified over a defined interval, the color line continues indefinitely outside that interval in both directions.
-The color pattern outside the defined interval is repeated according to the color line’s *extend mode*.
+The color pattern outside the defined interval is repeated according to the color line’s extend mode.
 Three extend modes are supported:

 * **Pad:** outside the defined interval, the color of the closest color stop is used.
 Using a sequence of letters as an analogy, given a sequence “ABC”, it is